 How can I make my application stand out?

-- Creating a college video essay
+- Submitting a video essay

 Is this college a good fit for me?